apalikulindaCore/apalikulindacore-midjourney-lab/series/apalikulindacore_universe.md

 ### 1) Preparation: world cues
 - **Dedicated moodboard per biome:** composed only of my own generations; it defines palette tendencies, composition logic, material/texture families, and light behaviour.
 - **Self-referencing when needed:** prompts can be enhanced with `--sref` to earlier works from the same moodboard to deepen continuity and style memory.
-- **Unified scaffolding:** structurally similar prompts are used across all biomes to maintain coherence within the apalikulindacore system.
+- **Unified scaffolding:** structurally similar prompts are used across all biomes to maintain coherence within the apalikulindacore style system.

 ### 2) Prompt scaffolding
 - **Long-first approach:** start with a detailed prompt specifying atmosphere, spatial logic, material cues, and symbolic anchors (cyber-utopian harmony, hybrids, robotic flora, mythic beings).